darkowlzz/remotedev/machine/do/README.md

-  ssh         SSH into the machine. deps        Install all the dependencies and configurations before provisioning a machine. distclean   Cleanup everything, machine, config and generated files. sync        Syncs the specified directory in config to the remote machine.
+  ssh         SSH into the machine. deps        Install all the dependencies and configurations before provisioning a machine. distclean   Cleanup everything, machine, config and generated files. push        Push pushes the specified directory in config to the remote machine. pull        Pull pulls the specified remote directory in the config to the local directory.
 ```

 All the operations run within container and any other dependency or